acaudwell/Gource/README.md

     --high-dpi
             Request a high DPI display when creating the window.

             On some platforms such as MacOS, the window resolution is specified in points instead of pixels.
             The --high-dpi flag may be required to access some higher resolutions.

-            For example requesting a high DPI 800x600 window may produce a window that is 1600x1200 pixels.
+            E.g. requesting a high DPI 800x600 window may produce a window that is 1600x1200 pixels.

     --window-position XxY
             Initial window position on your desktop which may be made up of